emmajanedrews/base-template/_posts/2017-02-13-dont-wait-for-spring-to-sell-your-home.md

   - Home Seller Tips
 excerpt: 'Should you wait for spring to sell your home?
 The answer is no, and here’s why.'
 enclosure: 'https://s3.amazonaws.com/vyralmarketing/John+Teixeira/Mansfield+Real+Estate+Agent+Listing+in+the+Winter.mp4'
-pullquote: Home listed during the winter sell a week faster than those listed during the other seasons.
+pullquote: Homes listed during the winter sell a week faster than those listed during the other seasons.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true